-Aside from the Swiss non-bank rules discussed in 4.1 Withholding Tax, tax issues may arise depending on the security package.
+Aside from the Swiss non-bank rules discussed in 4.1 Withholding Tax, tax issues may arise depending on the specific security package of a secured transaction.

-First, Swiss tax at source can apply on financings by non-Swiss lenders where the security package includes Swiss real estate assets.
-Applicable double taxation treaties, if any, may provide for exemption from such tax.

-- Second, the Swiss non-bank rules need to be considered and addressed where a Swiss entity acts as guarantor or security provider. - Finally, the granting of a guarantee or security by a Swiss direct or indirect subsidiary for the obligations of a parent company (so-called upstream security) or a sister company (so-called cross-stream security) may trigger Swiss withholding tax on payments under the guarantee or on the enforcement of such security interests (see 5.3 Downstream, Upstream and Cross-Stream Guarantees).
+- · First, Swiss tax at source can apply on financings by non-Swiss lenders where the security package includes Swiss real estate assets.
+Applicable double taxation treaties, if any, may provide for exemption from such tax. - · Second, the Swiss non-bank rules need to be considered and addressed where a Swiss entity acts as guarantor or security provider. - Finally, the granting of a guarantee or security by a Swiss direct or indirect subsidiary for the obligations of a parent company (socalled upstream security) or a sister company (so-called cross-stream security) may trigger Swiss withholding tax on payments under the guarantee or on the enforcement of such security interests (see 5.3 Downstream, Upstream and Cross-Stream Guarantees).